niolabs/docs/docs/blocks/block-testing.md

 # Block Testing

-{{ book.product }} blocks are not meant to be run as stand-alone Python modules, so testing them can sometimes be a challenging process.
-We provide a couple of tools and best practices to make this a bit easier.
+{{ book.product }} blocks are not meant to be run as stand-alone Python modules, so testing can be a challenging process. n.io provides a couple of tools and offers best practices to make your testing easier.

 ## NIOBlockTestCase

-We recommend that you use the `NIOBlockTestCase` when building your tests.
-It extends `unittest.TestCase` and ties into all the same infrastructure you're accustomed to using with the base class.
+When building your tests, use the `NIOBlockTestCase`.
+The test case extends `unittest.TestCase` and uses the same infrastructure as the base class.
 However, `NIOBlockTestCase` also provides a number of helpful methods for testing blocks.
 Here's a real-world example straight from our internal block repositories:

 ```python